 Throughout its history, the company has always dedicated itself to honoring its commitments to society and the environment and this conduct remains to this day.
 It is for this reason that the Company expresses its dismay at the collapse of the Fundao dam in November 2015.

-The Fundão Dam break
+The Fundão dam collapse

-In order to establish its commitment to the social, environmental and economic recovery of the impacted regions, Samarco, together with its shareholders Vale S.A. and BHP Billiton Brasil Ltda., signed a Transaction and Conduct Adjustment Agreement (TTAC – the Framework Agreement) in March 2016, with the federal government and the governments of the states of Minas Gerais and Espírito Santo.
-TTAC provided for the creation of a foundation to remediate and compensate the impacts of the dam failure.
-Since August, Fundação Renova has been working on the continued development of the 42 remedial and compensatory programs outlined in the TTAC.
+From the first day after the incident, Samarco put in place actions to assist the people involved and to repair environmental damages.
+To prove its commitment to the social, environmental and economic recovery of the impacted regions, Samarco, together with its shareholders Vale SA and BHP Billiton Brasil Ltda., signed, in March 2016, a Transaction and Conduct Adjustment Agreement (TTAC) with the federal government and state governments of Minas Gerais and Espirito Santo.
+The TTAC provided for the creation of a foundation to repair and remedy the impacts of the collapse.
+Since August that year, the Renova Foundation has been in charge of the 42 repair and compensation programs provided for in the TTAC.

 From November 2015 to December 2018, R$ 5.3 billion was allocated to the repair and compensation actions, which were taken over by the Renova Foundation in August 2016.

 After the emergency actions, which took place throughout 2016, the company started seeking authorizations to resume its operations.

 Samarco’s operations have been suspended since November 2015, shortly after the collapse of the Fundao dam.
 To learn more about the resumption of Samarco, click here.